ghcho-1664377/infoforgood.github.io/docs/index.markdown

 ## How we chose our platform ##

 When designing this solution for the alliance of people with disAbilities it was crucial to us that the Alliance would be able to maintain and edit their new online intake form, this forced us to create our intake form using a 3rd party form creator.
-The alliance also had budget constraints and as a result were where unable to use paid form creators.
-With these two requirements, there were two solutions available to us Google forms and Microsoft forms, we decided to build our accessible form in Microsoft forms because Microsoft forms are HIPPA compliant and the Alliance already had an office 365 account.
+The alliance also had budget constraints and as a result we were unable to use paid form creators.
+With these two requirements, there were two solutions available to us Google forms and Microsoft forms, we decided to build our accessible form in Microsoft forms because Microsoft forms are HIPPA compliant, the Alliance already uses Microsoft products and Microsoft's Forms platform has many accessibility features built in.

 ## How we designed our forms ##

 We used personas as well as interviews with future users at the Alliance to help us better understand our problem space and how we could design a form that delights our users.
-In one of our interviews with a worker at the Alliance it was explained to us that intake meetings were taking up to four hours to complete, this was a result of the varying ability levels of the consumers and the form fatigue that they were experiencing on their intimidatingly dense 6 page long intake form.
-This discovery influenced us to group similar questions into sections that exist on separate pages.
-We also created a progress bar to help consumers see how far they are in the form.
-Since the majority of our users were going to have at least one disability we knew from the onset that our form would need to be accessible both by screen readers as well as through keyboard navigation.
+In one of our interviews with a worker at the Alliance it was explained to us that intake meetings were taking up to four hours to complete, this was a result of the varying ability levels of the consumers and the form fatigue that they were experiencing due to their intimidatingly dense 6 page long intake form.
+This discovery influenced us to group similar questions into sections and then space those sections over several pages.
+In addition to breaking the form into smaller cohesive pieces we also created a progress bar to help consumers see how far they are in the form.
+Since the majority of our users were going to have at least one disability we knew from the onset that our form would need to be accessible both by screen readers as well as through keyboard navigation and made sure to support the needs of those users.

 ## Our Iterative Process ##